 How Fast Do Worms Reproduce?

-The question of how fast do worms reproduce depends on two main things:
+The cycle of how fast worms reproduce depends on:

 - How many worms are active breeders